Services

 Therapeutic Approach

-• Format: In-person (Saskatoon) or online (across Canada)
+Format: In-person (Saskatoon) or online (Manitoba, Saskatchewan, or BC)

 • $140 for a 60-minute individual session